Four Seasons Resort Bora Bora

 Lonely Planet review

-Opened in 2008, the Four Seasons raised the bar again in the struggle for ultimate luxury on Bora Bora.
-The stadium-sized overwater bungalows are some of the most impressive in French Polynesia – each with its own sizeable pool on an enclosed deck overlooking the sea, with access to the lagoon down a staircase.
-The bedrooms and bathrooms are massive and both masterpieces of understatement despite including luxuries such as works of art adorning the walls, teak furnishings, high-quality linen and king-size beds.
-The international clientele is made up mainly of celebs, honeymooners and couples who spend the day by the pool and being treated at the spa, but it’s also welcoming to families (young children and teenagers have their own entertainment program).
+Each bungalow comes with its own sizeable pool on an enclosed deck overlooking the sea, with direct access to the lagoon.
+The international clientele is made up mainly of celebs, honeymooners and couples who spend the day by the pool and being treated at the sumptuous spa, but it’s also welcoming to families (young children and teenagers have their own entertainment program).

 Our independent authors have visited Four Seasons Resort Bora Bora and selected this as one of our recommended accommodation in Bora Bora.